Manage data securely. Create value. Minimize risks.

 🛡 ️ Access Control & Authentication:

-• Multi-factor authentication and biometric methods for access to DLM-protected data.
+Multi-factor authentication and biometric methods for accessing DLM-protected data.

-• Use of Single Sign-On (SSO) and identity federation for central management.
+Use of Single Sign-On (SSO) and identity federation for centralized management.

 📢 Awareness & Policy:

-• Training of employees on risks, policies, and best practices for DLM on mobile devices.
+Training employees on risks, policies, and best practices for DLM on mobile devices.

-• Involvement of management and IT teams in the training process.
+Involvement of executives and IT teams in the training process.

-• Promotion of an open error and reporting culture.
+Promotion of an open error-reporting and feedback culture.

 💡 Expert Tip:A comprehensive mobile DLM strategy combines technical, organizational, and awareness measures for maximum security and compliance.
 Organizations should rely on open standards, automation, and continuous improvement.